 They have designed their products to be attractive, fun, well made, and durable.
 They created their products to stimulate a desire for creativity throughout childhood and hopefully beyond.

 You can purchase an official Grimm’s Rainbow here and choose from an assortment of color themes.
 These rainbow blocks can also be found in an assortment of sizes which can help children develop their motor skills as well.

 Is a Grimm’s Rainbow Worth the Price?

-The large Grimm rainbow stacker specifically lands around the price range of $210 on Amazon or around $110 from small boutique-type online sites.
+The large Grimm rainbow stacker specifically lands around the price range of $210 on Amazon or around $80 from Etsy or small boutique-type online sites.
 Other brands of this same toy are offered for just under $20 on amazon, offering the same benefits and development.

 The color/shape recognition is going to be evident in their play, coordination and motor skills will be developed, imagination, creative thinking, and sorting are all applicable skills being fostered.
 Both sets are made of hardwood and water-based paint.

 The differences between the two items are small enough that paying 10 times the price can’t be justified unless you really want better quality and craftsmanship.